talentprotocol/creator-score-miniapp/README.md

 # Creator Score MiniApp

-A Farcaster Frame MiniApp that shows creator scores, leaderboards, and rewards.
+A Farcaster MiniApp that shows creator scores, leaderboards, and rewards.

 ## Features

 - **Creator Score Display** - View your creator score and ranking
 - **Leaderboard** - See top creators and sponsors
 - **Rewards Calculation** - Calculate potential rewards based on leaderboard position
+- **Pay It Forward** - Opt out of rewards to redistribute them to other creators while keeping leaderboard position
 - **Profile Management** - Connect wallets and social accounts
 - **Account association** - Allows users to add your frame to their account, enables notifications